SantosPauloRF/tasks_app/README.md

         <form onSubmit={handdleLogin} className="flex flex-col">
         ...
 ```
-Even thought at first glance can be a bit messy and overwhelming, tailwind is AWESOME.
-It makes the project goes way faster as you can type all the styles you want to aplly directly in class names.
+Even though Tailwind can be overwhelming at first, I think it is AWESOME.
+It allows me to find the styles quickly and apply them directly to the class names.

 React router dom!